 The government Apprenticeship Levy scheme was introduced on the 6th April 2017.
 From this point on, all employers with an annual wage bill of £3 million or more will contribute 0.5% of this for the training of staff via apprenticeships.

-Non-levy paying employers will share the cost of training and assessing their apprentices with the government – this is called ‘co-investment’.
-Oxford College of Apprenticeships are able to support a limited number of Co-funded apprenticeships.
+Non-levy paying employers will share the cost of training and assessing their apprentices with the government – this is called ‘co-investment’ which the Oxford College of Apprenticeships are able to support.

 If you are from a levy-paying organisation or an SME and are interested in finding out more about how the levy works please do Contact Us on 01865 515 255, or via email at firstname.lastname@example.org.